+is it time to Disrupt the Office?
 When you hear the word ‘office’, what comes to mind?
-A rigidly-packed space filled with cubicle upon cubicle?
+A rigidly packed space filled with cubicle upon cubicle?
+We think it’s time to disrupt the office!
 An open-plan layout with limited privacy but ticking the box for a versatility in space?
 Or, maybe, a space in your very own home where you have attempted to carve out a haven of work zen?
-As different as these ‘offices’ may look, they facilitate our work and impact the ways in which our organisations function in surprisingly similar fashions.
+As different as these ‘offices’ may look, they facilitate our work and impact the ways in which our organisations function is surprisingly similar fashions.

 Let’s think for a moment: Has the change in ‘where’ we have been working really changed ‘how’ we work?
 Has the shift to remote work made us more flexible, more collaborative, more creative – or are we bringing our behaviours from the office home, becoming increasingly task focused and productivity driven?